 With regard to DDT and its metabolites, the degree to which these compounds reached steady-state was also evaluated.
 Table 1 contains the project test results for the total DDT, which is the sum of the results for DDT and its metabolites (i.e., DDE and DDD).
 This level is compared to the Matrix level for total DDT.
 To assess the rate of bioaccumulation of the DDTs and their metabolites, Lee, et al., (1994) exposed the clam Macoma nasuta, to sediments collected from the vicinity of the United Heckathorn Superfund site in Richmond California.
 The study measured tissue residues and uptake kinetics from exposure to pesticide-contaminated sediments.
 Results of the study indicate that one parent compound, 4,4-DDT, bioaccumulates much more slowly than 2,4-DDT and the DDT metabolites.
 The results range from approximately 9 percent of steady state after 28 days for 4,4-DDT, to 55 percent of steady state after 28 days for 2,4-DDT.
-(Lee, et al., 1994) In the Passenger Ship Terminal project, the parent compounds (4,4-DDT and 2,4-DDT) and metabolites were detected and were statistically greater than the reference in the bioaccumulation test results for both the clam and the worm tissue.
+(Lee, et al., 1994) In Reach A of the Refined Sugars, Inc. project, the parent compound, 4,4-DDT was statistically greater in test tissue than reference tissue for the worm.
+Two DDT metabolites were detected statistically greater than the reference in the bioaccumulation test results for both the clam and the worm tissue.
+In Reach B, the parent compounds (4,4-DDT and 2,4-DDT) were not statistically greater in test tissue than reference tissue for either clam or worm.
+Three DDT metabolites were detected statistically greater than the reference in both the clam and the worm tissue.
 In order to calculate a steady-state tissue concentration, based on the above study a factor of 11 was applied to the project data for 4,4-DDT, a factor of three to the project data for 4,4-DDD, and a factor of two for 2,4-DDT and the remaining DDT metabolites, assuming the detection limit represents the amount present when "not detected."
 Using these conservative assumptions, the dredged material tissue concentration is below the Matrix level for total DDT in both the worm and the clam.